krinkevicius/turing-trivia/README.md

 🗹 As a player I can see the correct answer after answering the question.

-☐ As a player I can see a timer which allows me to know how much time I have to answer.
+🗹 As a player I can see a timer which allows me to know how much time I have to answer.

+☐ As a player I can see final results when game ends.